fimbullinter/wotan/README.md

 **Ymir** is the giant of whose body the whole world was created.
 He is the ancestor of all jötnar.

 **Mímir** ("The rememberer, the wise one") renowned for his knowledge and wisdom.
 The god Odin carries around Mímir's head and it recites secret knowledge and counsel to him.

+**Mithotyn** (actually "Mitoðinn", meaning "dispenser of fate") introduces rules where there were none.
+Fills Odin's place during his travels to foreign lands.

 ### Why yet another linter?